 Accumulation.
 For purposes of estimating sick leave balances at retirement, each individual was assumed to continue accumulating unused sick leave at the same rate as in the past but not less than 25% of their gross accrual rate (based upon their employer group).
-The annual gross accrual rates used are 6.4 days for Beyond Vision, 12 days for University Hospital and Non-Staff University employees and 16.25 days for all other members based on documentation received from the Department of Employee Trust Funds.
+The annual gross accrual rates used are 12 days for University Hospital and Non-Staff University employees and 16.25 days for all other members except for one small sub-group of 68 members (Beyond Vision) whose accrual rate is 6.4 days based on documentation received from the Department of Employee Trust Funds.